 What You’ll Need:

-Don’t use cotton or synthetics- the trick is using wool because it breathes, conforms to your foot, and felts into place like part of the shoe.
+Don’t use cotton or synthetics fiber for the fluffy- the trick is using wool because it breathes and body heat + friction will cause it to conform to your foot and felt the wool into place like part of the shoe.

 How to Use Wool Fiber to Fix Heels Slipping

-Once you have gathered supplies, tease the wool roving apart into two equal bundles, and bundle the fiber around itself so it’s a bit self-contained.
+Once you have gathered supplies, tease the wool roving apart into two equal bundles, and bundle the fiber around itself so it’s a bit self-contained, as shown below:

 Next, insert the wool into the tube of pantyhose, as shown below: